 Talk to your doctor or a counselor about trauma and PTSD.

 Part of taking care of yourself means using the helping resources around you.
 If efforts at coping don't seem to work, you may become fearful or depressed.
 If your PTSD symptoms don't begin to go away or get worse over time, it is important to reach out and call a counselor who can help turn things around.
 Your family doctor can also refer you to a specialist who can treat PTSD.
 Talk to your doctor about your trauma and your PTSD symptoms.
-That way, he or she can take care of your health better.
+That way, they can take care of your health better.

 Coping with the Symptoms of PTSD